 Now verify that External Disks and Hard Drives have a checkmark in the box.
 If not, click it to enable your external drive icons to show on your desktop.

-External hard drive won’t mount in High Sierra?
+External hard drive won’t mount in macOS High Sierra or above?

 How to reset NVRAM